A British D-Day veteran celebrates turning 100, but the big event is yet to come

 Gladden didn’t lose his leg, but he spent the next three years in the hospital as doctors performed a series of surgeries, including tendon transplants, skin and bone grafts.

-After the war, Gladden married Marine Warne, an army driver he met in 1943, and spent 40 years working for Siemens and Pearl Insurance.
+After the war, Gladden married Marie Warne, an army driver he met in 1943, and spent 40 years working for Siemens and Pearl Insurance.
 They had a daughter.

 These days he’s more likely to talk about how proud he is of his family than he is to reminisce about D-Day.
 But his wartime story is preserved in a scrapbook that includes a newspaper clipping about “the tanks that were built to fly,” his drawings and other memorabilia.